dansmyers/AncientAlgorithms/1-Sexagesimals/Examples.md

 *w* = sqrt(1100) - 10

-Solving (with the aid of a calculator, which is fine for these calculations) gives that *w* is about equal to 23.1667 and therefore *l* is about 43.1667.
+Solving (with the aid of a calculator, which is fine for these calculations) gives that *w* is about equal to 23.16625 and therefore *l* is about 43.16625.
 Checking the area will show that the product of those two values is very close to 1000, which is what we want.

+## In 3-D

+Here is a problem similar to the first example in the Knuth paper that we looked at in class.

+A rectangular cistern.
+A volume 10000 cubic cubits has been excavated.
+The height is 5 cubits.
+The length exceeds the width by 50 cubits.
+Find the length and width.

+If it's helpful, start by drawing the rectangular box and labeling the length, width, and height.
+We're given the volume of 10000 and the known height of 5.
+Again, the units of cubits are merely flavor text, which I use to create a certain flair in the problem; they don't affect the solution.

+The starting equation here is the volume:

+*l**w**h* = 10000

+The first step is to divide by the height and isolate *l**w*, which is the area of the base:

+*l**w* = 2000

+This is now the same setup as the previous problem: We have a rectangular region of known area and a relationship between the length and width.
+Use the same technique as the last example to solve.